inaka/elvis_core/RULES.md

 ## Rulesets

 Rulesets in `elvis` are used to group individual rules together and can save a lot of duplication.
-`elvis` currently has four pre-defined rulesets, but gives you the ability to specify custom rulesets in the configuration file.
+`elvis` currently has five pre-defined rulesets, but gives you the ability to specify custom rulesets in the configuration file.

-The four pre-defined rulesets are:
+The five pre-defined rulesets are:

 - `hrl_files`, for Erlang header files.
 - `erl_files`, for Erlang source files.